Simplified and Traditional Chinese Translation Services

 Written Chinese (for Translation):

-Just like any other nation, China has its business etiquette.
+Just like any other nation, China has its own business etiquette.
 See our Doing Business in China Page to find out more.

 What forms of interpreter services can TJC Global provide?

-Video/videoconference interpreting: (also Video Remote Interpreting is available) TJC provides language interpreting services to support events such as business discussions, conferences, legal / court / arbitration / litigation, and other online business interactions in the industry during these challenging times.
+Video/videoconference interpreting: (Video remote interpreting is also available) TJC provides language interpreting services to support events such as business meetings, conferences, legal/court/arbitration/litigation, and other online business interactions in the industry.

-Participants can communicate via video or voice calls using laptops, smartphones, tablets, etc. These can be recorded should you wish to take minutes.
+Participants can communicate via video or voice calls using computers, laptops, smartphones, tablets, etc. These can be recorded should you wish to take minutes.
 Our professionally qualified interpreters can join your online virtual meeting, event, or proceeding, for example, and interpret remotely in the language pairing you require to facilitate smooth communication between all parties.
+They also provide relay interpreting.

 Telephone/teleconference interpreting is a practical way to bridge any language barriers.
 The interpreter is either located remotely (away from either party) or is with one of the parties.
 In both cases, they deliver interpreting services through telephone conferencing.